nightblade9/adventures-in-python/content/pages/about.md

 Title: About

-Adventures in Python chronicles the various adventures of a developer semi-new to Python (myself).
+Python Zone chronicles the various adventures of a developer semi-new to Python (myself).

 After developing with several languages (Visual Basic, C#, Java, Ruby, Javascript, etc.) I find myself in need of a general-purpose, high-level scripting language for various projects.
 Although I initially settled on Ruby, I evnetually found that the community was too small; for some projects, there are very few resources available.